 Length of Internship: Summer 2017: May through August, depending on availability

 Requirements: Prospective interns must have at least completed their sophomore year in college.
 Highly desirable requirements are outstanding written and communication skills, a firm grasp of the basic rules of English grammar, and an efficient and organized way of doing things.
 An interest in nonfiction publishing, especially in the areas that The Experiment publishes, is preferred.
 Previous office experience is preferred but not mandatory.
 Curiosity and an inclination and ability to ask questions are essential, as is discretion.

 Location: New York, NY

-Application Due Date: We are currently accepting applications for our Spring 2017 internship on a rolling basis.
+Application Due Date: We are currently accepting applications for our Summer 2017 internship on a rolling basis.

 Payment: The internship may be done for pay or for school credit.
 (Please specify in your cover letter.)

 Please email a cover letter and resume (as attachments, not in the body of the email) and at least one reference (with a phone number) to firstname.lastname@example.org.
-Your cover letter may be addressed to Sarah Schneider and Marcy Harris (or “Internship Coordinators”) and should briefly describe your skills and interests, what you hope to gain from the internship, the days of the week you’re available to intern, and your preferred start and end dates.
+Your cover letter may be addressed to Sarah Schneider (or “Internship Coordinator”) and should briefly describe your skills and interests, what you hope to gain from the internship, the days of the week you’re available to intern, and your preferred start and end dates.

-Appropriate candidates will be called for an interview.
+Appropriate candidates will be contacted for an interview.
 Applications submitted without a cover letter/e-mail will not be considered.
 Due to high application volume, only appropriate candidates will be contacted.
 Please no calls.